 - Inputs and outputs can be managed from the Kisi Dashboard

-Dimensions, color, material
+Dimensions, enclosure color and material

 - Board height: 4.6 in (11.7 cm)